untoldengine/UntoldEngine/README.md

 > "A Swift-based 3D game engine designed for simplicity and creativity on macOS and iOS."

-The Untold Engine is an open-source 3D game engine under active development, designed for macOS and iOS platforms.
+The Untold Engine is a 3D game engine under active development, designed for macOS and iOS platforms.
 Written in Swift and powered by Metal, its goal is to simplify game creation with a clean, intuitive API.
 While the engine already supports many core systems like rendering, physics, and animation, there’s still much to build and improve.

 ### Current Features: